-1.SENDER:
+1. Sender:

-The person who conveys his thoughts, message or ideas to the receiver is known as the sender.
-He is at the staring point of the communication system and represents the source of communication.
+The persons who conveys his thoughts, message or ideas to the receiver is known as the sender.
+He is the starting points of the communication system and represents the sources of communication.
 E.g., In a classroom, a teacher is a sender.

-2. MESSAGE:
+2. message:

-The subject matter of communication is termed as message.
-It include ideas, feelings, suggestions, order, etc., which a sender wants to the receiver.
+The subject matter of communication is termed as messages.
+In includes ideas, feelings, suggestions, order, etc., which a sender wants to convey to the receiver.

-3.ENCODING:
+3. Encoding

 The process of converting messages into communication symbols, which may be understood by the receiver.
-It includes words, pictures, gestures, symbols, etc. Encoding translates the internal thought of the sender into a language which can be understandable.
+It includes words, pictures, gestures, symbols, etc. encoding translates the internal thought of the sender into a language which can be understandable.

-4. MEDIA:
+4. Media

 The path, channel or medium through which encoded message is transmitted to the receiver is known as media.
 It is the carrier of the message.
-It can be in written form, face to face, through telephone, letter, internet, etc.
+It can be in written from, face, through telephone, letter, internet, etc.

-5. DECODING:
+5. Decoding

-The process of translating the encoded message into an effective language, which can be understood by the receiver is known as decoding.
-In this, the encoded symbols of the sender are converted.
+The Process of translating the encoded message into an effective language, which can be understood by the receiver symbols of the sender are converted.

-6. RECEIVER:
+6. Receiver

-The person who receives the message of the sender is known as the receive.
-E.g., Students are receivers in the classroom.
+The person who receives the message of the sender is known as the receiver.
+E. g., Students are receivers in the classroom.

-7. FEEDBACK:
+7. Feedback

 In order to complete the process of communication, feedback is essential.
-The process of reversal of communication in which the receiver expresses his reaction to the sender of the message is known as feedback.
-Feedback ensures that the receiver has receiver and understood the message.
+The process of reversal of communication in which the receiver express his reaction to the sender of the message is known as feedback.
+Feedback ensures that the receiver has received and understood the message.

-8.NOISE
+8. Noise

 Any construction or hindrance which hampers the communication process is known as noise.
 The hindrance may be caused to the sender, message or receiver.
-It acts as a barrier to effective communication and because of this massage is interpreted differently by the receiver.
-Disturbance in the telephone line, inattentive receiver, faulty decoding, poor internet connection, improper gestures and postures, etc., are some example of noise.
+It acts as a barrier to effective communication and because of this message is interpreted differently by the receiver.
+Disturbance in the telephone line, inattentive receiver, faulty decoding, poor internet connection, improper gestures and postures, etc., are some examples of noise.